leotonezi/thoughtful-ai-challenge/README.md

 ## 🛠️ Next Steps (WIP)

-If you'd like to continue improving this project, here are some ideas:

 *Input validation*: Add checks to reject negative or non-numeric inputs

 *Structured return*: Instead of just returning a string, return a dictionary with detailed classification info (e.g. ⁠ { classification: "SPECIAL", bulky: True, heavy: False } ⁠)